mitchhi/dl-song-recommender/README.md

 These results suggest...

 ## User Evaluation
+*(Talk about this for future improvements, not for model selection.)*
 <!-- Maybe some diagrams will help here.
 This (I believe) should be our main metric. -->

+## Conclusions & Future Works
+*(Add ideas as they come up.
+We'll synthesize everything and clean up towards the end.)*